 You can exempt one trusted computer from blocking.
 The computer you exempt must use a fixed IP address.
 You can use the reserved IP address feature to specify the IP address.
-See .
+See Manage LAN IP Addresses on page 60.

 To specify a trusted computer: